rawcache/riscvsim/README.md

 ## Authentication

 StudyRISC-V uses AWS Cognito for auth.
 The simulator is fully usable without an account.
-Signing in with a `@gatech.edu` email unlocks the Pro tier.
+Signing in with a `@gatech.edu` email unlocks saved programs (coming soon).

-## Saved Programs

-Signed-in users can save assembly programs to their account.

-Free accounts: up to 3 saved programs
-Pro accounts (`@gatech.edu`): unlimited saved programs + history

-Programs are stored in DynamoDB via a JWT-authenticated API Gateway endpoint.
-The API is in `infra/lambda/programs.ts`.

 ### Deploying the auth infrastructure